Value Based Recruitment

 - People who build relationships based on doing the right thing.

 Collaboration Interview Question

-Question: describe a situation where it was important for you to establish or develop an effective relationship with someone who had a different perspective to yourself?
+Question: Describe a situation where it was important for you to establish or develop an effective relationship with someone who had a different perspective to you?